phaserjs/phaser/README.md

 * Physics.Arcade.sort has a new property 'sortDirection'.
 If not specified it will use World.sortDirection.
 If the Group given as the first parameter has its `physicsSortDirection` property set that will override any other setting.
 * Physics.Arcade.sort now calls one of four functions: sortLeftRight, sortRightLeft, sortTopBottom and sortBottomTop.
 Each of which takes 2 Sprites as arguments.
 * Physics.Arcade.sort now doesn't bail out if the Group contains a mixture of physics and non-physics enabled objects, as the Group hash is now only ever populated with physics enabled objects.
 Also the sort comparison functions no longer return -1 if the bodies are invalid, but zero instead (#1721)
+* Group would automatically add a child into the _hash array as soon as the child was created (or moved into the Group).
+This no longer happens.
+Instead the child is only added to Group.hash if it is enabled for Arcade Physics.
+However Group.addToHash and the hash array have been exposed in case you were taking advantage of the _hash even though it was a private array.

 ### Bug Fixes